Do's and Don'ts When Planning Garden Lighting

 DON’T Neglect The Pathways

-Throughout your garden, there are likely footpaths leading to various outdoor areas.
+Throughout your garden, there are likely pathways leading to various outdoor areas.
 By outlining the areas, you make it easier and safer for guests to find their way around.
-Bollard and spike lights tend to be the most popular options for this application.
+Bollard and outdoor spike lights tend to be the most popular options for this application.

 DON’T Point Lights Directly at Your House